thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 ```

 Once the mapper receives a correctly formatted message,
-the message will be translated into a cloud specific format.
+the message will be translated into a cloud-specific format.

 ## Cumulocity mapper
 The Cumulocity mapper translates [Thin Edge JSON](thin-edge-json.md) into Cumulocity's [JSON via MQTT](https://cumulocity.com/guides/device-sdk/mqtt/#json).